-Dental implants can last over 25 years, but vary based on your lifestyle, including brushing and flossing habits, eating and chewing habits and seeing your dentist every six months.
+Because dental implants can last over 25 years, your lifestyle is critical to success.
+Union City Oral Surgery will evaluate your lifestyle habits like brushing and flossing, eating and chewing, as well as your ability to see your dentist every six months.
 Dental implants typically have a 95% success rate, but it’s imperative to take care of them to ensure the longest lifespan possible.
-If you are experiencing discomfort through infection, sinus issues, or tissue or nerve damage, speak to a reputable oral surgeon about what can be done to fix the problem.